Unbelievably crispy grilled potatoes with no foil! Sharing my simple method for the crispiest results and how you can use it for meal prep.

 Another reason I prefer this foil-free way to cook grilled potatoes is because they get unbelievably crispy on the outside, but stay so soft and delicious on the inside!

-These grilled potatoes taste so similar to crispy potato wedges, but use very little oil.
+These potatoes taste so similar to crispy potato wedges, but use very little oil.
 You’re going to LOVE them!

 Don’t forget to pin this post to save it for later!